rmotr-group-projects/wdc-django-views-with-models/README.md

 #### - Task 3:

-In a similar way as done before, check if a `popularity` GET parameter is given in the URL and if so, filter the artists queryset by artists that have a popularity greater or equal to the one given.
+In a similar way as done before, check if a `popularity` GET parameter is given in the URL and if so, filter the artists queryset by artists that have a popularity greater or equal than the given one.
 It should work like this:

 <img src="https://user-images.githubusercontent.com/2788551/39497601-7892d2b6-4d7a-11e8-8dfd-b658262a7146.png" width="50%" height="50%">